 Built in the 15th century it holds a lot of history but is now a museum (also with free entry) with displays on the people, the life and environment and how they have shaped the area through time.

 The main shopping street, Brook Street, has a lot of your familiar high street stores but also lots of smaller independent shops.

 Broughty Ferry is also well known for its selection of good restaurants and eateries, which are in no short supply.
+We’d recommend trying out Forgan’s Broughty Ferry if you get the chance to.
 Especially during the summer months when Visocchi’s ice cream is in high demand.

 If you find yourself in the area of Broughty Ferry, make sure to take a trip to nearby West Ferry which sits high above the coastline overlooking the River Tay to see Claypotts Castle.

 This is a unique castle for Scotland, maintaining many of its original features.
 A 16th-century Z-plan tower house, it looks a bit mismatched with two turrets and the main block structure in-between along with a couple of other quirky additions.

 The RRS Discovery is synonymous with Dundee and when I was younger, the sight of this big three-masted ship is what indicated to me that we had arrived in Dundee.

 An important part of history, Captain Scott and his crew aboard the RRS Discovery set sail to the Antarctic in 1901 in what was a successful research journey but it got frozen in the ice for 2 years during their voyage, so you can imagine the stories the museum have to offer.
 I think this is a great family attraction and you also get to go aboard the ship and they have items on show from the original crew.

 Docked next to the V&A at Discovery Point, you get a great view of the ship from the V&A Tatha bar and kitchen.